ashelkovnykov/urbit-hosting/README.md

   reverse_proxy web-minio-1:9001
 }

-minio.ashelkov.com images.minio.urbit.io {
+minio.urbit.io images.minio.urbit.io {
   reverse_proxy web-minio-1:9000
 }
 ```
-then in your settings for domain provider, you will need to set the following `A` records for `urbit.io` (which you must
+then in your domain provider settings, you will need to set the following `A`
-own):
+records for `urbit.io` (which you must own):
 - `www`
 - `@`
 - `zod`